 - Minimalist and clean design that works pleasantly

-- Console function is a killer feature for quickly capturing items
+- Console feature is a killer feature for quickly capturing items

-- Handy inbox function to organize items later
+- Handy inbox feature to organize items later

 Cons

-- Calendar view feels cluttered and confusing in daily use
+- Calendar view feels messy and cluttered in daily use

 - Task area lacks additional view options for better organization